- Adults

 Local Bus Transportation

-San Diego Transit provides bus service to most areas.
-You can purchase a $5 day pass on your first bus.
-You can keep this pass for the remainder of the day, or you can pay the $2.25 or $2.50 one-way fare.
+You can purchase an online bus pass by downloading the app prior to your arrival online using this link.
+PRONTO – Reloadable Fare Card | San Diego Metropolitan Transit System (sdmts.com) or at a local transit centre.
+You can keep this pass for the remainder of the day, or you can pay $2.50 one-way fare.
 Please note that you must have the exact fare; the driver can not give you change.
-Bus maps are available on the buses, at school, on-line, and at The Transit Store, (102 Broadway at 1st Avenue; take the #30 bus, get off at Broadway and Front and walk one block east.)
+Bus maps are available on-line.

 Rent-a-Car